slsheldon/ssg-bid/content/01-Calls/02-Pacific-2016/03-regional-grants/en.md

 A regional consortium must involve partners from a minimum of three different countries or overseas territories from the region.
 The consortium coordinator and at least one other partner must be located in an [eligible Pacific ACP country](../eligible-countries).
 Each partner may receive up to €20,000, and one consortium coordinator may receive up to €10,000 in additional funding to coordinate the activities of the partners.

 Regional consortia may include one partner from outside the region.
-Institutions from countries outside the region and those with limited eligibility may apply for up to €10,000 in funding from the BID programme as part of a regional consortium.
+Institutions from countries outside the region may apply for up to €10,000 in funding from the BID programme as part of a regional consortium.

 During the course of the BID programme, the maximum total project funding that any single applicant can receive is €60,000.